ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 {CODE-TABS/}

 {INFO:Remember}
-If you are filtering by fields that are not present in index, exception will be thrown.
+If you are filtering by fields that are not present in index, an exception will be thrown.
 {INFO/}

-## Low-level query access
+## Low-Level Query Access

-To take a full control over your queries, we introduced a `DocumentQuery` method that is available in advanced session operations.
-Basically it is a low-level access to the querying mechanism that user can take advantage of to shape queries according to needs.
+To take full control over your queries, we introduced a `DocumentQuery` method that is available in advanced session operations.
+It is a low-level access to the querying mechanism.
+The user can take advantage of to shape queries according to his needs.

 ### Example